A Regency Romance

 with a twist

 When I was young we would often travel the twelve miles to my grandparent's house at Eppersly or the fifteen miles to DuTeit.
-The trip would take two hours.
+The trip would take four hours.
 I would be obliged to listen quietly as my parents and their parents reminisce about how things were when the world was at peace, how the rents had declined and the tenants seemed to be getting strange and amazing ideas from France and America.

 This period of peace is gratifying for one who was born in time of war.
 I was one who was left a widow by a war that began before I was born.